CoursAvenue/CoursAvenue/README.md

 hk set PRERENDER_SERVICE_URL='http://prerender.dev'
 ```

+And finally add the task `rake scheduler:ping` to the scheduler, running every xx minutes.

 ### Testing
 * Set the browser user agent to `Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)` and the visit the page, or
 * Visit the page adding `?_escaped_fragment_=` to the page URL.